 Preferably water plants in the evening as you would any garden plant.
 You should use rainwater for lime hating plants (Gardenias, Camellias etc).
 It's handy to always keep a watering can full of water so it is at room temperature.
 Don't forget, you're more liable to overwater than underwater, so wait until the top of the compost becomes a little dry.

 Plants will need to be fed regularly during the summer.
-Use an appropriate food that contains the correct nutrients for a particular plant, for example specialist citrus formulas are available and growers also recommend Epsom Salts periodically (to add magnesium).
+Use an appropriate specialist plant food that contains the correct nutrients for a particular plant, for example specialist citrus formulas are available and growers also recommend Epsom Salts periodically (to add magnesium).
 Two or three times a year use lots of clean water to flush out the salts that may have built up in the soil.

 Spring is probably the best time to re-pot plants.
 You'll know when they need re-potting when roots appear through the drainage holes and form a tightly knit pattern inside the pot.
 Pot on to the next size using a similar compost, not forgetting to add a few crocks at the bottom.
-Specialist Orchid repotting kits are available together with citrus and house plant compost.

 As with other house plants, if conservatory plants are kept healthy the risk of pests and disease is minimised.
 Look out for blackfly, greenfly and scale insects, use an insecticidal soap or an organic pesticide such as pyrethrum, although the latter will kill beneficial insects as well.